Home » England’s Phonics Screening Check

 Free downloads of the DfE’s past phonics screening check materials.

 DfE: Scoring the check: ”For real words, inappropriate grapheme-phoneme correspondences must be marked as incorrect (for example, reading ‘blow’ to rhyme with ‘cow’ would be incorrect).
-However, alternative pronunciations of graphemes will be allowed in pseudo-words”
+However, alternative pronunciations of graphemes will be allowed in pseudo-words.”

 N.B. alternative pronunciation of GPCs is also allowed in real words if due to a regional accent.